pjackson31/hello/_posts/2020-02-05-post-solutions.md

 > <cite> “Currently a college student learning how to code in Ruby, HTML.
 Knowledgeable in Java, Python, and other various languages. ”

 Involvement:
-Programming projects within Amherst College and AC electronics member
+Programming projects within Amherst College, AC electronics member